Getting started with WEKA REST API

 The WEKA system provides a RESTful API, enabling you to automate interactions with the WEKA system and integrate them into your workflows or monitoring systems.

-It is essential to have a solid understanding of the WEKA CLI commands and parameters related to the REST API functions.
+It is essential to have a solid understanding of the WEKA CLI commands and parameters related to the REST API services.

 Explore the REST API through the GUI